RustamSubkhankulov/AlphaBlending/README.md

 Controls
 --------

-Press 'T' to show time, spent on calclations
+Press 'T' to show time, spent on calculations

 Comparing
 ---------